 We are keen to increase diversity of the crops, the business and the people we work with.
 Connecting with the people who eat and process our food makes us feel like food producers rather than commodity producers and is much more rewarding!

-We started working with Homedod’s (who won the 2017 BBC Food and Farming Awards!) about 5 years ago.
 We valued peas in our rotation but felt they were not fairly valued by markets, especially given how difficult they are to grow.
-We started growing yellow (see right), blue and marrow fat and carlin peas for Homedod's.
-This has not only helped us to maintain a diverse rotation but has also helped us build meaningful connections with our customers.
+Growing yellow (see right), blue and marrow fat and carlin peas for Hodmedod's not only helped us to maintain a diverse rotation but also helped us build meaningful connections with our customers.

 Mark is a key contributor to the UK Grain Lab, a project supported by and co-founded by OF&G. It is a collaborative project where seed breeders, farmers, millers, bakers and chefs all come together to share knowledge and insight to drive better seed and grain development for greater agronomics for low and zero input agriculture while also building flavour and nutrition in grains and end products.